calendar tag arrow download print

 The above graph shows a number of trends:

 • The Netherlands is doing very well.
-The citation impact score for all fields in 2020 is well above the global average (1.0).
+The citation impact score for all fields in 2022 is well above the global average (1.0).

 • The citation impact was increasing for almost all fields.
 The exception is Nature, where the citation impact decreases.
+In Engineering, the citation-impact is more or less stable.

 A similar picture is apparent from the proportion of publications that are among the top 10% most cited publications worldwide: all the fields score (well) above average and show an increase over the entire period or a stabilization.
-The exception is once again Nature, which decreases over time.
+The exception is once again Nature, which decreases by 1% over time.

 In short, the Netherlands has developed in such a way that all the scientific fields now score well above the global average.